Liz Truss met by sweeping queues at Tory conference as she calls for tax cuts

 The former prime minister rallied the still supportive Tory membership at the fringes of the party conference in Manchester.

-Liz Truss was met by sweeping queues at the Conservative conference as she called for ministers to “make Britain grow again” with a raft of tax cuts.
+Liz Truss was met by sweeping queues at the Conservative conference as she called for tax cuts to “make Britain grow again” in a challenge to Rishi Sunak’s bid to keep the fractious party together.

-Nearly a year after she was forced out of office when she lost the support of Conservative MPs during her chaotic 49 days as prime minister, Ms Truss rallied the still supportive Tory membership at the fringes of the party conference in Manchester on Monday.
+Nearly a year after she was forced out of office when she lost the support of Conservative MPs during her chaotic 49 days as prime minister, Ms Truss rallied a supportive crowd of members at the fringes of the party conference in Manchester on Monday.

-There were cheers from the hundreds who managed to make it into the grand room in the Midland Hotel when they were reminded she was elected by party activists, rather than Rishi Sunak who was victorious among MPs.
+There were cheers from the hundreds who managed to make it into the grand room in the Midland Hotel when they were reminded she was elected by party activists, in contrast to the Prime Minister’s victory among MPs.

-Ms Truss urged members to “unleash their inner conservative” after calling for corporation tax to be cut to 19% at least and to slash Government spending.
+Ms Truss urged members to “unleash their inner conservative” after calling for Chancellor Jeremy Hunt to cut corporation tax to 19%, at least, and to slash Government spending.

 “Let’s stop taxing and banning things,” she told the packed room.